4thethrillofit/movie_mapper/README.md

 App Overview
 ------------
 - Uses the [DataSF dataset](https://data.sfgov.org/Arts-Culture-and-Recreation-/Film-Locations-in-San-Francisco/yitu-d5am) on film locations in San Francisco as of 1/31/2014.
 - Purely frontend, with no server side interactions.
-It is hosted on GitHub pages at [SFMovies.github.io](www.sfmovies.github.io).
+- Hosted on GitHub pages at [SFMovies.github.io](www.sfmovies.github.io).
 - Combines the SF films data with Google Maps API, which allows the user to see where the films were shot in SF.

 Design